 - Should I bring a gift?
 It is customary to give a gift—either a household item or a monetary present—when attending a Brazilian wedding.
-Although some couples have wedding registries, traditionally listed under the groom's name, some may not.
+Although some couples have wedding registries, traditionally listed under the groom's name, others may not.
 If there is a registry, it is usually mentioned in the invitation.

 Below, Cooley walks us through a modern Brazilian wedding, and Schmidt shares special insights from her own.

 In Brazil, a wedding is more likely to be a whole weekend than a single day, Cooley says.
 The day before the wedding, the bride usually spends some time pampering with family at a local spa.
-Then comes the ceremony, which most often takes place on a Friday or Saturday afternoon, since it's followed by an all-night reception that can lead into a day-after-wedding party.
-Most couples choose a venue at the beach or a beautiful ranch house outside of a major city so that they're able to host an elaborate event.
-It's not uncommon for a Brazilian wedding to have as many as 200 guests!
+Then comes the ceremony, which most often takes place on a Friday or Saturday afternoon since it's followed by an all-night reception that can lead into a day-after-wedding party.
+Most couples choose a venue at the beach or a beautiful ranch house outside a major city so that they're able to host an elaborate event.
+It's not uncommon for a Brazilian wedding to have as many as 200 guests.